This set of Embedded Systems Multiple Choice Questions & Answers (MCQs) focuses on “Cache Memory”.

 d) cache word

 Explanation: The cache line refers to the number of consecutive bytes which are associated with each cache entry.
-The data is transferred between the memory and the cache in a particular size which is called cache line.
+The data is transferred between the memory and the cache in a particular size which is called a cache line.

 10. Which factor determines the cache performance?